Long established as a clear and efficient payment system for businesses, Direct Debits are also...

 A significant risk associated with Direct Debit payments is unauthorised transactions.
 If a customer's account is compromised and fraudulent transactions are made, your business could be held responsible for any resulting losses.

-You can maintain payment security by implementing robust authentication procedures to process only authorised transactions.
+You can maintain direct debit security by implementing robust authentication procedures to process only authorised transactions.

 You can do this by requesting that customers provide additional identification information — such as passwords or PINs — or requiring two-factor authentication for certain transactions.